 This is taken into consideration when you operate in other languages too, no matter if they are major languages or small minority languages.
 The insights that English is making in every aspect of our lives are a matter of concern in many non-anglophone countries.

-How Multilingual are the Swiss People
+How Multilingual Are The Swiss People?

 Languages play a very important part in the culture of any country.
 To understand the culture of Switzerland, you must know the four official languages spoken there.
-If you are unable to speak these languages then you can take the assistance of professional translation agencies.
+If you are unable to speak these languages then you can take the assistance of successful translation agencies.